githubIEP/worldriskpollr/README.md

 # Introduction

 The World Risk Poll is the first ever global study of worry and risk across the world.
-The poll was conducted by Gallup as part of its World Poll, and is based on interviews with over 150,000 people, including those living in places where little or no official data exists, yet where reported risks are often high.
+Administered by [Lloyd's Register Foundation (LRF)](https://www.lrfoundation.org.uk/), the poll was conducted by Gallup as part of its World Poll, and is based on interviews with over 150,000 people, including those living in places where little or no official data exists, yet where reported risks are often high.

 The World Risk Poll covers the biggest risks faced globally including new findings on subjects such as risks faced by women, safety of food, experience of serious injury and violence and harassment in the workplace, climate change, and online safety.